dww100/sct/README.md

 Requirements:
 -------------
 gfortran version > 4.2

 Python 2.7

 NumPy

 SciPy

 matplotlib

-We recommend the installation of Enthought Canopy to guarantee the correct installation of python and the
+We recommend the installation of Enthought Canopy to guarantee the correct installation of python and the packages required

 Installation instructions:
 --------------------------